-Marks second performance for Hitparaden 2 was forward and back, and it explored a similar theme in a studio setting.
+Mark’s second performance for Hitparaden 2 was called “Forward and Back”, and it explored a similar theme in a studio setting.
 Mark placed and repositioned all audience members to form a sort of parcours that he used to walk through the space backwards, without seeing where he was going.
 Sounds abstract, but was very entertaining.
 See for yourself in the video below.

 A new version of his door-keeper performance for Hitparaden 2 was developed in 2016 for the thrid edition of Live Art for Børn.
 Once again he was trying to find out what audience members will do to get past him and into the festival venue.